-During the six months ended June 30, 2018, we used cash to fund a variety of activities including certain working capital needs and restructuring costs, capital expenditures, the payment of dividends, distributions to noncontrolling interests and share repurchases.
+During the six months ended June 30, 2018, we used cash to fund a variety of activities including certain working capital needs and restructuring costs, capital expenditures, repurchase of our common units and distribution to members.
 We believe that cash on hand, cash flows generated from operations and the available credit facility will provide sufficient liquidity to manage our global cash needs.